cscheid/cscheid.net/writing/scifi_notes.md

 # Sci-fi rants

 Some notes about the science fiction I read.
-These aren't reviews --- often they'll be about a tiny part of a book that I think is interesting, or a book that's ruined for me because of some minor detail.
+These aren't reviews, and often they'll be about a tiny part of a book that I think is interesting, or a book that's ruined for me because of some minor detail.

 I read a bunch of science fiction.
 Some of it is even good!
 And worse, I read very little of non-science fiction.

-Note: **there are spoilers below**.
+Note: *there are spoilers below*.
 I don't think they're central to the books I talk about, but they do involve plot points.
 You have been warned.